Dopetwist/Dopetwist/README.md

 In my code-free time, i play Chess ♟️

--  I’m open to collaborate on projects in solving real world problems.
+-  I’m open to collaborate on projects in solving real world problems to improve my skills.

 - 📥 You can reach me on: jonathanafugwobi1@gmail.com